lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/apply-for-something/apply-for-something-we-do/apply.md

 Things to consider include:

 * if users are told in plain English why they need to provide mandatory information – for example how it helps with decision making
-* provide guidance throughout the application where there’s evidenced pain points
+* providing guidance throughout the application where there’s evidenced pain points
 * making the user aware if there will be a handover between partners or departments - including why this is happening and what will happen next
 * if the user is aware of all the supporting documents required
 * if the user needs to confirm they’ve read and acknowledge policy from a legal, tech or policy perspective
-* if users know the broken down cost if it’s a chargeable application
+* if users know whether they need to pay
-* if users know how long it will take to complete the application (LINK TO CONTENT STRATEGY)
+* if users know how long it will take to complete the application

 Things to consider about additional support include: